 The Company Secretary is responsible for monitoring compliance with the Board's procedures and for advising the Board, through the Chairman, on all governance matters.
 All Directors have access to the advice and services of the Company Secretary, whose appointment and removal is a matter for the Board, to whom the Company Secretary is directly accountable.
-The Company Secretary's biography is set out on page 32 of Brambles' 2016 Annual Report.
+The biography of Robert Gerrard, the Group Vice President, Legal & Secretariat and Company Secretary, is set out on page 22 of Brambles' 2018 Annual Report and of Carina Thuaux, the Deputy Company Secretary, is set out on page 43 of the 2018 Annual Report.